-- > Help children to understand, manage and express their emotions as this will help them develop healthy coping mechanisms. - Create and maintain routines children living in homeless accommodation lack consistency and routine in their everyday lives. - Encourage children's interests this will help them feel more confident and develop resilience skills. - Allow additional time for play and recreation.
-If possible, incorporate physical activity and exercise into the daily routine - exercise strengthens and re-organises the brain to make it more resilient to stress. - Young children may not have the language development to enable them to communicate their concerns.
-Monitoring of play and general interactions may provide some insight into wellbeing needs. - > Consider practicing mindfulness, meditation or yoga with students. - > Support parents to foster positive parenting practices, including non-coercive discipline, clear expectations, and tangible incentives. - > Understandably, parents themselves may be under increased stress dealing with the disruptions associated with homelessness.
+- Help children to understand, manage and express their emotions as this will help them develop healthy coping mechanisms. - Create and maintain routines children living in homeless accommodation lack consistency and routine in their everyday lives. - Encourage children's interests this will help them feel more confident and develop resilience skills. - Allow additional time for play and recreation.
+If possible, incorporate physical activity and exercise into the daily routine exercise strengthens and re-organises the brain to make it more resilient to stress. - Young children may not have the language development to enable them to communicate their concerns.
+Monitoring of play and general interactions may provide some insight into wellbeing needs. - Consider practicing mindfulness, meditation or yoga with students. - Support parents to foster positive parenting practices, including non-coercive discipline, clear expectations, and tangible incentives. - Understandably, parents themselves may be under increased stress dealing with the disruptions associated with homelessness.
 It may be useful to share information about local mental health support services. - Supporting pupils who are experiencing homelessness can also take its toll on a teacher's mental health and resilience.
-The Department of Education and Skills (DES) offers an Employee Assistance and Wellbeing Programme (EAP) for teachers and school staff which includes a free confidential service accessible by means of a free phone 1800 411 057.
+The Department of Education (DE) offers an Employee Assistance and Wellbeing Programme (EAP) for teachers and school staff which includes a free confidential service accessible by means of a free phone 1800 411 057.
+This line is open 24 hours a day, 365 days a year.